Project Details

 SCHMATA: a Yiddish word meaning a rag or something you throw on the floor, something worthless, an abused person, similar to a "doormat", for instance a spouse who gets berated in public, a person who gets taken advantage of, or a piece of clothing that does not have to be something old and falling apart - could be something appealing but not desired by the owner.

-"Schmata Business" is a new body of work using a collection of cloth remnants I inherited from a family relative who was a clothing designer.
+Schmata Business is a body of work using a collection of cloth remnants Margo inherited from a family relative who was a clothing designer.
 Bags of hand-painted silks, chiffons, cashmeres, wools and velvets have been the beginning point for this series of two-dimensional and three-dimensional works.
-Using these fabrics, I am exploring the notion of a schmata as it is understood to be a remainder, trace or vestige.
-My project examines the possibility of physically mending or repairing these fragments to create new meanings while honouring their previous identities.
-What I wish to evoke is the human body's resilience and plasticity - not unlike torn skin that will be scarred but is still capable of healing and re-forming.
+Using these fabrics, Margo explores the notion of a schmata as it is understood to be a remainder, trace or vestige.
+Her project examines the possibility of physically mending or repairing these fragments to create new meanings while honouring their previous identities.
+What she wishes to evoke is the human body's resilience and plasticity - not unlike torn skin that will be scarred but is still capable of healing and re-forming.